 And how we probably feel for the rest of the day

-I have always loved climbing into bed, the feeling of the crispy white sheets against my skin, the warmth of my bed and safety of my bedroom.
+I have always loved climbing into bed, the feeling of the crispy white sheets against my skin, the warmth of my bed, and the safety of my bedroom.
 Interrupt my sleep for any reason and I can go through a complete mood change that can last into the following day.